Acvmf/acvmf.github.io/projects/project-1.md

 layout: project
 type: project
 image: images/manoathegathering.png
-title: Manoa, The Gathering
+title: Manoa the Gathering
 permalink: projects/mtg
 date: 2016
 labels:
   - Websites
   - Meteor
   - Games
 summary: A group project.
-We are making a Magic: the Gathering parody game based in UH Manoa to help new students learn about the campus while playing a popular card game.
+We are making a Magic the Gathering parody game based in UH Manoa to help new students learn about the campus while playing a popular card game.
 ---

 Homepage: https://manoa-the-gathering.github.io/